rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 <br/>

-## Facilitation Script & Prescriptive Steps for Building a VSM
+## Facilitation Script & Prescriptive Steps for Building a Current & Target State VSM

 Use the following script and facilitation steps to confidently lead a Value Stream Mapping session.
 This structured approach ensures the session yields a high-quality map and actionable insights.

-### Before the Session
+### Before the VSM Workshop

 1. **Define the scope and objective**
    _"We’re here to understand how value flows today—so we can unblock it and drive greater mission impact."_